craiggua/ComprehendSample2/README.md

 b) Set the relative path to the stop words file.

 c) Overall, to save on Comprehend costs there is a debug option "debug = False/True".
 If configured the first time with "Debug = False" and "saveJSON = True" it will save the raw Comprehend output to JSON file names of your choosing.
 Once the JSON exists then set "debug = True" and the JSON file names will be read and used to call the custom functions within the larger file rather than call Comprehend.
-This is a good option to further process the data after these APIs have been called.
+This is a good option to debug subsequent processing after these APIs have been called.

 d) commentColumnnumber is a zero based integer that maps to the input file and represents where the comments can be found.
 These comments are passed to determine the sentiment and key phrase APIs.